poproar/Barnabas-Instructors-Guide/lessons/_racer_lessons/07/index.md

 ---

 #### Review
-   * Let's recall The code that ultimately got our robot moving forward;
+Let's recall The code that ultimately got our robot moving forward;

 ![fig 7.1](fig-7_1.png){:.image .block-based}

+Getting each motor to move depends on geving it a non 90 degree angle.
+An angle further from 90 will cause the motor to move faster, and choosing a number on the other side of 90 will cause the motor to change directions.
+As we learned in the last lesson the two motors are flipped, so that one motor must be given the "opposite" angle to move in the same direction as thwe other.

 ```c
 #include <Servo.h>